EngineerSAS/Aquila-Vision/README.md

-A smart bulletprrof vest that senses an impact
+A smart bulletprrof vest that senses an impact.